Casey Crabtree

-Casey Crabtree is an American politician serving as a member of the South Dakota Senate from the 8th district.
+Casey Crabtree (born January 28, 1983) is an American politician serving as a member of the South Dakota Senate from the 8th district.
 Crabtree was appointed to office by Governor Kristi Noem on June 19, 2020, succeeding Jordan Youngberg, who resigned to serve with the South Dakota State Treasurer.

 Crabtree and his wife have two children.
 They live in Madison, South Dakota.

 Career

 Crabtree is the Director of Economic Development at Heartland Consumer Power District in Madison, South Dakota.

-Electoral Record
+Electoral record

 In 2020, Crabtree ran for election to continue representing District 8 in the South Dakota State Senate.
 He was unopposed in the Republican primary and general election; he received 7,829 votes.

-Legislative History
+Legislative history

-Legislative Leadership
+Legislative leadership

 In 2021, Crabtree was elected by the Senate Republican Caucus to serve as one of four Senate Majority Whips.
 During this same time he served as Chair of the Senate Commerce and Energy Committee and Vice Chair of the Workforce Housing Needs in SD Interim Committee.